whq-xxh/RVSD/README.md

 # RVSD
-From Language to Shadows: A Novel Referring Video Shadow Detection
+Language-Driven Interactive Shadow Detection

-Coming soon !!!
+Code and dataset are being organized and will come soon !!!